reshape/expressions/README.md

 <p>2: bar</p>
 ```

-And an example using an object:
+And an example using an object (note that it uses "in" rather than "of", in the same way that this would be handled with javascript natively):

 ```html
 <each loop="value, key in anObject">